Watering Lawn After Aeration and Overseeding

 How Long Should You Wait?

-When you aerate your soil, hundreds of small holes are jabbed into your lawn, often pulling out plugs of soil.
-This process is integral for your lawn care, and it’s not just another thing on your to-do list.
-This task is relatively easy if you have the right tools, but there are some things you need to think about after you finish.
-How long should you wait for watering your lawn after aeration?
+When you aerate your soil, hundreds of small holes are jabbed into your lawn to loosen compacted soil.
+It is often combined with overseeding your lawn, which involves spreading an abundance of new grass seed.
+The seeds then nestle in the holes, making germination even easier.
+These tasks are relatively easy if you have the right tools, but there are some things you need to think about after you finish, like how long you should wait before watering your lawn after aeration and overseeding.
 Read on to find out.

 For Aeration and Seeding Help, Call Green Lawn Fertilizing.

-The friendly lawn-care professionals at Green Lawn Fertilizing are here year-round to help you properly aerate your PA, NJ or DE lawn.
-If you notice bare patches, puddles, or excess thatch, don’t hesitate to contact us today at 888-581-5296 for a free consultation to get your lawn on the road to recovery.
+The friendly lawn-care professionals at Green Lawn Fertilizing are here year-round to help you properly aerate your PA, NJ, or DE lawn.
+If you notice bare patches, puddles, or excess thatch, don’t hesitate to contact us today at 888-581-5296 for a free consultation about our aeration and seeding services to get your lawn on the road to recovery.